oskargustafsson/BFF/README.md

 ### Record
 * Cache calculated property values
 * How to destroy Records?
-Will they be garbage collected as-is?
+Will they be garbage collected in their current state?

 ### Event emitter
+* Alternate to emit(): emitArr(eventName, argumentsArray)
 * Calling addEventListener() with the same arguments multiple times should have no effect.
 Maybe.

 ### Event listener